 Exploring the sensitivity of the attribution parameters can identify variability and may provide insight into possible limitations in the methodology.48 In the first attribution report, the Committee recommended testing multiple attribution methodologies to see the changes in the attributed population, and the Attribution Model Selection Guide asks if multiple methodologies have been considered.
-The Panel noted a need to understand the consistency or variation across approaches.
+The Panel noted a need to understand the consistency or variation across approaches to better understand which approaches best capture and reflect the patient-provider relationship of interest.

-The Panel also discussed the potential for evidence generated by empirical testing.
-The Panel indicated that measure developers or program implementers should consider multiple attribution models and consider what the outcome may look like under different attribution rules.
+Panel indicated that measure developers or program implementers should consider multiple attribution models and consider what the outcome may look like under different attribution rules.
 Panel members expressed a need to understand which patients would be covered under different rules.
 Sensitivity testing of the parameters may include testing the included patient population across methods, risk scores, and measure scores for a provider across multiple attribution model approaches.
 Highlighting the differences from testing the attribution parameters can help inform conversations and decisions about which is the best attribution model specification.
+Specifically, the Panel highlighted the value in showing variation in the included patients using different versions of an algorithm.
 Finally, there is a role for a qualitative explanation of model selection, such as consequences or drive for change to supplement stakeholder input or empirical testing.